yegor256/blog/_drafts/_http.md

 <html>Hello, world!</html>
 {% endhighlight %}

 That's it.
-It's a very simple and I would say primitive protocol.
+It's a very simple and, I would say, primitive protocol.
 The implementation of a web server in Java is not so complex too.
-Here it is, in a very primitive form:
+Here it is, in a very simplistic form:

 {% highlight java %}
 import java.io.IOException;